Malbank School and Sixth Form College: Grammar school

 Malbank School originates in three schools.
 The oldest is the original Nantwich Grammar School, first recorded in 1572, but believed to have been founded in around 1560.
 The original schoolhouse was in the churchyard of St Mary's Church.
 In 1860 the school amalgamated with the Blue Cap Charity School, which was founded in around 1700, to form the new Nantwich Grammar School, and moved to 108 Welsh Row, where the former schoolhouse and headmaster's house still stands.
 In 1885, it combined with Acton Grammar School, becoming Nantwich and Acton Grammar School or NAGS.
 It moved to its present site in 1921 in buildings designed by Harry Beswick.

 In 1960, the school celebrated its 400th anniversary, with the Duchess of Gloucester attending the school prize-giving on 18 November 1960.
 On the occasion, the Nantwich Guardian reported that the "school of ancient history had turned into one of the most up-to-date in the County, catering for all the widely varying needs of individual children."

 Comprehensive

 Nantwich and Acton Grammar School became a comprehensive school in 1977.
 The name later changed to Malbank School and Sixth Form College.
-The Nantwich and Acton symbol still remains in the logo of the two horses' heads, an emblem found on many important school objects.

 In 2010, the school celebrated its 450th anniversary with a full school ceremony and visit from the Duke of Gloucester on 26 April 2010.

 In September 2011, the £1.2 million Olympic Boulevard building was opened, housing a health and fitness centre, conference facilities, cafeteria, Starbucks coffee and IT facilities widely used by the whole school.
 VIP guests at the opening included Bryony Page, Paralympics Committee chairman Sir Philip Craven and Paralympians Claire and Scott Robertson.